PackeTsar/radiuid/README.md

 --------------------------------------

 **Fixed issue #2: Rewrite push and URL converter to push multiple mappings per REST call.**

 Fixed in dev1.0.1.
 The push mechanism will now push up to 100 IP-to-User mappings in each API call and will make as many API calls in a row as necessary to push all collected data from the logs.
 This greatly speeds up the push of mappings to the firewall.

+**Fixed issue #5: Issue with complex PAN passwords.**

+Fixed in dev1.0.1.
+The program can now accept any password with special characters with the exception of the percent sign (%).